NotAwesome2/Plugins/README.md

 In addition, using /mute on an offline player will automatically use /queuemute instead.
 See `/help queuemute` for more info.

+## rv.cs
+Adds /replacevars, which is like /replace but automatically replaces all of the matching slabs, walls, etc.
+Adds /paintvars, which is like /paint but automatically matches the shape of the block you're breaking.

 ## tempbot.cs
 This plugin is complimentary to [Not-Awesome-Script](https://github.com/NotAwesome2/Not-Awesome-Script).
 It allows you to create clientside instances of bots to manipulate with scripted movements.
 See /help tempbot for more details.